Atharism: On Taqlid

 The traditionalists' attitudes towards religious principles led them to differentiate two similar terms: Taqlid and Ittiba.
 Taqlid which was the practice of blindly following scholars and their opinions (ra'y) without scriptural proofs, was harshly condemned.
-On the other hand, Atharīs understood Ittiba as following the prophetic teachings by using the scriptural evidences supplied by the scholars.
+On the other hand, Atharis understood Ittiba as following the prophetic teachings by using the scriptural evidences supplied by the scholars.
 Many traditionalists like Ahmad ibn Hanbal (d.
 855), a major scholar who articulated Ijtihad and rejected Taqlid, would use scriptural proofs from the Quran and sunnah but also in some cases rational proofs.

 The Athari denunciations of Taqlid would reach its zenith in the writings of the 8th/14th-century theologians Ibn Taymiyya (d.
 1328 C.E/ 728 A.H) and Ibn Qayyim al-Jawziyya (d.
 1350 C.E/751 A.H).
 According to Ibn Taymiyya, those who depart from the clear texts of Qur'an and Hadith to prefer the opinions of other individuals belong to the "Age of Ignorance" (Jahiliyyah) and deserve to be punished.
 In one of his fatwas sternly condemning the practice of blind Taqlid, Ibn Taymiyya declares: One who requires taqlīd of a particular imām must be asked to repent, and if he refuses, he is to be killed.

 On reason

-While they promoted strict adherence to the Quran, the ḥadīth, the sunnah, and ijma, and consensus Atharīs did not neglect the use of reason.
+While they promoted strict adherence to the Quran, the ḥadīth, the sunnah, and ijma, and consensus Atharis did not neglect the use of reason.
 According to the traditionalists, rational arguments serve as proofs of the divine revelation.
-Despite the traditionalist criticism of the rationalist Islamic theologians, reason plays an important role in Atharī theology.
+Despite the traditionalist criticism of the rationalist Islamic theologians, reason plays an important role in Athari theology.

 According to the medieval Sunni theologian and Hanbalite scholar Ibn Taymiyyah (d.
 1328), straying away from tradition and adopting rationalist approaches creates disputes among Muslims.
-Hence, Ibn Taymiyyah advocated the doctrine of early Atharī theologians, which emphasizes the stability of the tradition.
+Hence, Ibn Taymiyyah advocated the doctrine of early Athari theologians, which emphasizes the stability of the tradition.
 Summing up the traditionalist attitude toward rational argumentation, Ibn Taymiyyah wrote:The preference of rational arguments over traditional ones is impossible and unsound.
 As for the preference of the traditional proofs, it is possible and sound... that is on account of the fact that being known through reason or not is not an inherent attribute (ṣifa lāzima) of a thing but rather a relative one (min al-umūr al-nisbiyya al-iḍāfiyya), for Zayd may know through his reason what Bakr does not know, and a man may know at a certain time through his reason what he will not know at another time.

 On Quran

-Atharī theologians believe that every part of the Quran is uncreated (ghair makhluq).
+Athari theologians believe that every part of the Quran is uncreated (ghair makhluq).
 It is reported that Ahmad ibn Hanbal (d.
 855) said: "The Qur'an is God's Speech, which He expressed; it is uncreated.
 He who claims the opposite is a Jahmite, an infidel.
-And he who says, 'The Qur'an is God's Speech,' and stops there without adding 'uncreated,' speaks even more abominably than the former".
+And he who says, 'The Qur'an is God's Speech,' and stops there without adding 'uncreated,' speaks even more abominably than the former."